Metal Search

 Understanding XRF Spectrometry and How It Works

 X-ray fluorescence (XRF) analysis once was limited to testing geological samples; however, today, it has become an ideal analytical technology for a wide range of applications and industries such as metals, foods, pharmaceuticals, cosmetics, wastes, biofuels, and more.
-XRF offers an elemental analysis that is fast, efficient, and affordable.
+X-ray fluorescence offers an elemental analysis that is fast, efficient, and affordable.
 Moreover, XRF technology helps these industries ensure the materials they use and produce meet many national and international regulations, such as ASTM, EN, DIN, IEC, and ISO.

 What Are X-Rays?